 HRS 070.
-Arts and Ideas of Asia, I. Introduction to the art, literature, philosophy and religion of ancient and early medieval Asia, with special concentration on China, India and Japan.
+Arts and Ideas of Asia: Ancient to Medieval.
+Introduction to the cultural history of ancient and early medieval Asia incorporating examples of art, literature, philosophy, and religion, providing a survey of China, India, and several other distinct cultures of the areas surrounding them-especially Japan.
 3 units.

 HRS 071.
-Arts and Ideas of Asia, II.
-Introduction to the art, literature, philosophy and religion of Asia from the sixteenth century to present, with special concentration on China, India and Japan.
+Arts and Ideas of Asia: Medieval to Modern.
+Introduction to the cultural history of late medieval and modern Asia incorporating examples of art, literature, philosophy, and religion, providing a survey of China, India, and several other distinct cultures of the areas surrounding them-especially Japan.
 3 units.